Info

 Get on the list to be notified about the upcoming certification program for coaches.

-[For show notes, go here: Christinehassler.com/episode379]
+[For show notes, go here: Christinehassler.com/episode425].

 Consider/Ask Yourself:

-Toni’s Question:
+Sammie’s Question:

-Toni’s Key Insights and Ahas:
+Sammie’s Key Insights and Ahas:

-• She is a caretaker in all of her relationships.
+• She becomes critical in relationships.

 How to Get Over It and On With It: